AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/site-creation/create-site.md

 ## Site Customization {#site-customization}

-If your site requires customization beyond the templates available you have a number of options.
+If your site requires customization beyond the templates available you have several options.

-* If the site structure or initial content needs to be adjusted, [the site template can be customized to meet your requirements](site-templates.md).
+* If the site structure or initial content must be adjusted, [the site template can be customized to meet your requirements](site-templates.md).
-* If the site styling needs to be adjusted, [the site theme can be downloaded and customized](/help/journey-sites/quick-site/overview.md).
+* If the site styling must be adjusted, [the site theme can be downloaded and customized](/help/journey-sites/quick-site/overview.md).
-* If the site functionality needs to be adjusted, [the site can be fully customized](/help/implementing/developing/introduction/develop-wknd-tutorial.md).
+* If the site functionality must be adjusted, [the site can be fully customized](/help/implementing/developing/introduction/develop-wknd-tutorial.md).

 Any customization should be undertaken with the support of a development team.